South Africa Partially Reopens Border With Mozambique Amid Post-Election Protests

 Photo by Alfredo Zuniga/AFP via Getty Images.

-South Africa has temporarily closed the Lebombo border post, which is its main border with Mozambique, in response to escalating tensions in the latter.
+Last week, South Africa has temporarily closed the border in response to escalating tensions in Mozambique due to post-election protests and violence.
 There have also been reports of vehicles getting torched by protesters on the Mozambican side, with some truck drivers saying that the goods they were transporting had been looted.
-The South African Border Management Authority has said that the port of entry will remain closed until further notice, and has advised travelers to use alternative routes.

-Protests in the country began days before the announcement of the October 9 election results following the brutal murder of two opposition officials.
+Protests in Mozambique country began days before the announcement of the October 9 election results following the brutal murder of two opposition officials.
 The protests intensified when the ruling party, Frelimo — which has been in power since the country gained independence in 1975 — was announced as the winner of the polls.

 Opposition candidate Venâncio Mondlane had earlier called for a march to the country’s capital, Maputo for a third wave of demonstrations.
-Mondlane scrapped plans to lead today’s march, alleging that there were attempts to assassinate him at his residence in Johannesburg, where he has been hiding since the announcement of the results.
+Mondlane scrapped plans to lead last week's march, alleging that there were attempts to assassinate him at his residence in Johannesburg, where he has been hiding since the announcement of the results.

-Nix Wilson, a musician who was part of the protests today says things started off relatively calm, but the police scuppered the demonstrators’ plan to convene at a plaza.
+Migz Wilson, a musician who was part of the protests today says things started off relatively calm, but the police scuppered the demonstrators’ plan to convene at a plaza.
 “They’re going all in.
 The most weird part is that there are other things going on in the country, like kidnappings and murders, but they never have the force for that.”

 x.com

-Writing in the Daily Maverick earlier this week, the director of the Centre for Democracy and Human Rights in Mozambique, Professor Adriano Nuvunga, depicted the situation on the ground: “Unarmed demonstrators — many of them young, some even children — face rubber bullets, tear gas, and, in extreme cases, live ammunition.
+Writing in the Daily Maverick last week, the director of the Centre for Democracy and Human Rights in Mozambique, Professor Adriano Nuvunga, depicted the situation on the ground: “Unarmed demonstrators — many of them young, some even children — face rubber bullets, tear gas, and, in extreme cases, live ammunition.
 So far, 20 people have been killed, more than 390 injured, and about 800 have been arbitrarily detained.
 These numbers depict a humanitarian crisis, a scene of state-sanctioned brutality that surpasses all acceptable limits.”

 Mondlane continues to share posts on his Facebook page which he has used to rally supporters and citizens.
-As of publication time, the latest is a call for “the demonstrations [to] continue firm and strong until the electoral truth is restored.”

 -